lgondara/qa_gen/iclr_bp_v2.md

     Figure 2: Without continuous monitoring, model performance degrades over time as medical terminology shifts.
 </div>

-This necessitated **Automated Drift Detection**.
-By monitoring prediction distributions and confidence scores, we can detect when the model becomes less confident or when the data distribution shifts, signaling a need for retraining.
+This necessitated *Automated Drift Detection*.
+By monitoring prediction distributions, confidence scores, and with human-in-the-loop approach, we can detect when the model becomes less confident or when the data distribution shifts, signaling a need for retraining.

 > **The Lesson:** Data quality and representativeness matter more than model sophistication.
 Invest in a "Code Book" and consensus processes early.
-Expect your data to drift, and build monitoring systems that alert you when it does.
+Expect your drift in your data, and build monitoring systems that alert you when it does.

 ## Error Handling and System Design